msanlisavas/msanlisavas/README.md

 - ♕ Hobby: Always open for a chess match in Ankara

 - 💬 Ask me about **c#, .net, javascript, jquery, ef, network, security, linux, windows**
+-
+- - 🕶️ I'm also a Bug Bounty Hunter

 - 📫 How to reach me **muratsanlisavas@gmail.com**

-- 🕶️ I'm also a Bug Bounty Hunter (earned more than 10k$)

 <h3 align="left">Connect with me:</h3>
 <p align="left">